NARPNet/NARPNet_NCS/README.md

 install the .deb/.rpm package from the vscode site, not the flatpack -- it must have /usr/bin/code).
 It's free, based on open source (like Chrome vs Chromium), and it's a great editor.
-I would rather specify an editor that comes by default on the OS, but couldn't find a multi-tabbed editor that FLDIGI was happy with.
+I would rather specify an editor that comes by default on the OS, but couldn't find a built-in, multi-tabbed editor that FLDIGI was happy with.
 Perhaps more work can be put into this.

 ### The `NCS MACROS` and `OP MACROS` buttons